sunnychon/UFDOS/README.md

 # UFDOS
-UFDOS is a UDP flooding tool ('U'dp 'F'looding 'DOS') This tool is writen with VB2010
+UFDOS is a simple UDP flooding tool
+This tool is writen with VB2010

         '                                         ==